DivyaBansal/DivyaBansal/README.md

-### Hi there 👋 Welcome to my profile :smile:
+### Hi there 👋

-My name is Divya Bansal.
 I am a Data Engineering and Analytics Master's Graduate from the Technical University of Munich.
 I am enthusiastic about all topics pertaining to data science, data engineering, machine learning and AI.

 <!--🔭 I am actively looking for a fulltime opportunity in Germany...-->